Dapprima/meeting-planner/README.md

 Builds the app for production to the build folder and run in `http://localhost:8080`.

 ### npm run deploy
-Builds the app for production to the build folder and deploy to Github pages.
+Builds the app for production to the build folder and deploy to GitHub pages.

 ## Deploy config:
 Create repository and edit field in `package.json`: